-4.4.1.5.3 Aggregate QS Control Limit
+4.4.1.8.3 Aggregate Quota Share Control Limit

-The aggregate QS control limit caps the total amount of QS for all non-whiting IFQ species combined that can be held by an individual entity in a QS account.
-Calculation of individual account holders' aggregate QS control is a function of (1) QS for all non-whiting IFQ species held in an account, and (2) the trawl allocations for every non-whiting IFQ species (the "relative weights").
+The aggregate QS control limit caps the total amount of QS for all non-whiting IFQ species combined that can be held by an individual entity.
+Calculation of individual account holders' aggregate QS control is a weighted average of QS for all non-whiting IFQ species held in QS accounts weighted by the IFQ sector allocations for each corresponding non-whiting IFQ species (the relative weights).
 Under Amendment 20 the aggregate QS control limit was set at 2.7%, which means that no individual QS account should contain more than 2.7% of the total weighted average QS for all non-whiting IFQ species combined.
-To prevent account owners' aggregate QS holdings varying from year to year based solely on periodic changes in ACLs or trawl sector allocations, Amendment 20 specified that the 2010 trawl sector allocations be used as the relative weights for this calculation.
+To prevent account owners' aggregate QS holdings from varying year to year based solely on periodic changes in ACLs or IFQ sector allocations for certain species, Amendment 20 specified that the 2010 IFQ sector allocations be used as the relative weights for this calculation.
+However for purposes of comparison, a calculation of aggregate non-whiting QS holdings is also made using current, 2015 IFQ sector allocations.